M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/Display-Persistent-Web-Page-In-Tab/index.md

 ![Intranet tab selected](intranet-tab-selected.png)

-<p class="note">Note that any navigation within the persistent browser window will be kept when navigating within views in M-Files.</p>
+Note that any navigation within the persistent browser window will be kept when navigating within views in M-Files.
+{:.note}